 quality of life.
 Children are particularly vulnerable as are pregnant women and those

+with compromised immune systems.
 The presence of metal implants in the body

 (such as metal pins in bones) may concentrate the absorption of radiation at the